rothgar/netdata-wiki/Custom-Dashboards.md

 ## Prerequisites

-To add netdata charts to a web page, you need to include the `/dashboard.js` file of a netdata server.
+To add netdata charts to any web page (dedicated to netdata or not), you need to include the `/dashboard.js` file of a netdata server.

 For example, if your netdata server listens at `http://box:19999/`, you will need to add the following to the `head` section of your web page: